leblancfg/autocrop/docs/migration.md

 ## Detector changes under discussion

-YuNet is likely useful for v2, but it changes detection behavior.
+YuNet is likely useful for the next major release, but it changes detection behavior.
 The proposed shape is:

 - Haar remains available
 - YuNet is added behind an explicit detector option first